 Blade Stamping Method

 As reported in Cunningham, Milpar developed a unique patented process to manufacture blades.
 Patent 3,218,892, filed April 30, 1962, regarding a Metal Working Process that used cold stamping to form carbon steel blades.
 [87]The patent was filed jointly by Jerome Nakrin and Eugene Fresch; and assigned to Milpar.[88]
 The benefit of this unconventional stamping method was to eliminate the surface grinding otherwise required to shape the blade.
-Based on examination of cold-stamped Milpar blades, only the edge was applied by grinding.
+Based on examination of cold-stamped Milpar blades, only the final edge was applied by grinding.

 Cold-stamped blades have a chamfer on each side of the spine.
 The chamfer’s appearance can vary from very crisp, to less-distinct, to almost rounded.
 Production line practices, wear on the stamping dies, and machine operator competency may be contributing factors to the variations.
 Figure 6 illustrates the variable appearance of Milpar cold-stamped blade spines.